-- (54) A student who has obtained a grade of 50% or greater for a subject but has failed a compulsory (hurdle) requirement for that subject may be granted a Supplementary Assessment. - (55) In these circumstances a temporary Administrative Code will be applied pending the outcome of the supplementary assessment. - (56) If it is impractical for the student to undertake an additional assessment task, such as when the failed hurdle is for a workplace-based assessment, the student is given an ungraded fail (F). - (57) Eligible students are given a minimum of one week's notice of the additional assessment opportunity. - (58) Additional assessment is normally undertaken no later than the end of the progression period or the teaching period in which the subject is undertaken unless the hurdle is a point-in-time task that cannot be held within this timeframe.
-The majority of tasks are finalised (results recorded in the Student Information System) no more than five business days following the week in which central Special Assessments conclude. - (59) The final grade for the subject shall not increase as a result of a student passing a second attempt at a hurdle assessment.
+- (43) A student who has obtained a grade of 50% or greater for a subject but has failed a compulsory (hurdle) requirement for that subject may be granted a Supplementary Assessment. - (44) In these circumstances a temporary Administrative Code will be applied pending the outcome of the supplementary assessment. - (45) If it is impractical for the student to undertake an additional assessment task, such as when the failed hurdle is for a workplace-based assessment, the student is given an ungraded fail (F). - (46) Eligible students are given a minimum of one week's notice of the additional assessment opportunity. - (47) Additional assessment is undertaken no later than the end of the progression period or the teaching period in which the subject is undertaken.
+The assessment is finalised (results recorded in the Student Information System) no more than five working days following the week in which central special examinations conclude. - (48) The final grade for the subject shall not increase as a result of a student passing a second attempt at a hurdle assessment.